 Cajun Spice

-1 teaspoon of paprika = 1 teaspoon of cajun spice
+1 teaspoon of paprika = 1 teaspoon of Cajun spice

-The amount of cayenne pepper used in this spice can vary, which affects the spiciness of the blend.
+Cajun spice is a fantastic blend of Louisiana spices like paprika, cayenne pepper, onion powder, and garlic powder.
+This creates a perfect spicy, smoky, and bold swap for paprika.
+The amount of cayenne pepper used can vary, so make sure to taste a bit first.
 If you’re sensitive to heat, it’s best to use less cajun spice or choose a milder variety.
-Though, it can be combined with other spices to create unique and delicious flavor profiles.
+Though, you can mix it with other spices for an even better spice and flavor experience.

 Chipotle Powder